The sooner you can harvest fresh food, the faster you’re reducing your grocery spending!

 Growing your own transplants is a great way to get your crops a head by a few weeks.

 You should start your transplants a few weeks before last frost, and even sooner if you’re using season extenders.
-Click here for when you should sow your crops by either direct seeding or growing transplants.
-Learn how to grow your own seedlings with seed starting 101.

 I’ve had harvests of fresh greens weeks before than if I’d direct sown them straight into the garden.
 Spring weather is notorious for erratic weather like strong winds, rain, storms and sunshine.